Back to jobs

 More about Prosper Health

 Our team: We are building a world class team of thoughtful, action-oriented problem-solvers, and pairing them with subject-matter experts from our field (e.g., clinicians, autistic self-advocates).
-Our operations team is concentrated in New York but spread across the country, and consists of members from places such as Bain, McKinsey, BCG, FirstHand Health, SeatGeek, Harvard, Northwestern, Dartmouth, Vanderbilt, Yale, Penn, and more.
+Our operations team is concentrated in New York but spread across the country, and consists of members from places such as Bain, McKinsey, BCG, FirstHand Health, SeatGeek, Harvard, MIT, Northwestern, Dartmouth, Vanderbilt, Yale, Penn, and more.

 Our culture: